 The Adviser and the Sub-Adviser may from time to time engage in financial advisory activities that are independent from, and may conflict with, those of the Fund.
 The Adviser and/or Sub-Adviser may from time to time provide services to, invest in, advise, sponsor and/or act as investment manager to investment vehicles and other persons or entities (including prospective investors in the Fund), which may have structures, investment objectives and/or policies that are similar to those of the Fund, and which may compete with the Fund for investment opportunities.
-Such activities may be in competition with the Fund and/or may involve substantial time and resources of the Adviser or Sub-Adviser
+Such activities may be in competition with the Fund and/or may involve substantial time and resources of the Adviser or Sub-Adviser.

 Although the Adviser and Sub-Adviser will seek to allocate investment opportunities among the Fund and their other clients in a fair and reasonable manner, there can be no assurance that an investment opportunity which comes to the attention of the Adviser or Sub-Adviser and that is appropriate for the Fund will be referred to the Fund.
 Neither the Adviser nor the Sub-Adviser is obligated to refer any investment opportunity to the Fund.
 The Adviser's allocation policy is designed to fairly and equitably distribute investment opportunities over time among the Fund and other pools of capital managed by the Adviser, which may include proprietary accounts or private funds, including investment or co-investment vehicles established for personnel of the Adviser or its affiliates.
-The Adviser's allocation policy provides that once an investment has been approved and is deemed to be in the Fund's best interest, the Fund will receive an allocation of the investment based on, among other things, proposed investment size, capital availability, timing considerations, legal or regulatory constraints, targeted leverage levels, portfolio diversification, and geographic concentration.
+The Adviser's allocation policy provides that once an investment based on, among other things, proposed investment size, capital availability, timing considerations, legal or regulatory constraints, targeted leverage levels, portfolio diversification, and geographic concentration.
 The outcome of this determination will result in the allocation of all, some or none of an investment opportunity to the Fund.
-The Fund, the Adviser and certain other funds affiliated with the Adviser have filed an application for exemptive relief with the SEC to enable the Fund to engage in certain co-investment transactions with its affiliates.
-There can be no assurance that the Fund will obtain such exemptive relief.
-Accordingly, notwithstanding the general provisions of the Adviser's allocation policy, until such relief is granted, the Fund's ability to co-invest with the Adviser and its affiliates is limited by existing regulatory guidance.